nikhilnagar29/School-Payment-Dashboard/README.md

 ## Features

-- Payment gateway integration with Razorpay
+- Payment gateway integration with Edviron
 - Payment link generation for students
 - Transaction tracking and status monitoring
 - Comprehensive reporting and analytics